noeklk/twitter_api_project_front_end/src/twitter-front-app/README.md

 This application allows :

 - Users can signup and login in the application
-- Users can login in the application with his account Twitter
+- Users can login in the application with his Twitter account
-- Users can see the tweets trends for each country
+- Users can see the tweets trends from each countries
 - Datavizualisation of the setup keyword to display the differences with time.

 ### Instructions

-1. You can either clone the project or download the latest release here :  `https://github.com/noeklk/twitter_api_project_front_end.git`
+1. You can either clone the project or download the latest release here :  [twitter_api_project_front_end](https://github.com/noeklk/twitter_api_project_front_end.git)
 2. Install docker & docker-compose
 3. Position yourself at the root of the project  `cd twitter_api_project_front_end`

 ### Languages used :
 * Javascript (Angular)

-### URL API :
+### Base URL to API :
 `http://127.0.0.1:4200/home`